5 reasons why

 Jumping on you or others

 This is probably the most common problem.
 Jumping on people is a dominant behavior.
 Height is a big definer of rank in dog packs.
 A big, tall dog usually is more alpha than a smaller one.
-The remedy in a dog’s mind is to jump up on you and get ‘taller’ than you.
+So, if your dog wants to rank higher in the pack, he has to jump up on you and get ‘taller’ than you.

 Fortunately, it is a rather easy behavior to stop.
 But the owner must be willing to get tough with the dog.
 It is rare for a dog in my training program to jump on me more than once.
 I address the problem immediately and the dog accepts his position in the new pack.